Introduction to Kinesiology

 Shoulder abduction is when you move your arms away from the midline of your body.

-At the moment of greatest effort, your arms are moving away from the midline.
+At the moment of the most significant effort, your arms are moving away from the midline.

 Another example of shoulder abduction is the lateral raise.

-The lateral raise is when you are standing, or sitting, and lift each arm to the side, to about shoulder level.
+The lateral raise is when you lift each arm out to the side, to about shoulder level.

-Typically, lateral raises are performed using dumbbells in each hand.
+Typically, you perform lateral raises with dumbbells in each hand.

-Therefore, a wide grip lat pull down is an example of shoulder adduction.
+Therefore, the wide-grip lat pulldown is an example of shoulder adduction.

 The classic example of horizontal shoulder adduction is the bench press.

-Your arms move towards the midline of your body in the bench.
+Your arms move towards the midline of your body on the bench.

 At this point, if you feel frustrated and wondered out loud, who cares!